 Waiver of Premium.
 Premium waiver lets you stop paying the premium once you’re eligible and the insurance company starts to pay benefits.
 Many long-term care insurance policies automatically include this feature, but some may only offer it as an optional benefit.
 Some companies waive the premium as soon as they make the first benefit payment.
 Others wait until you’ve received benefits for 60 to 90 days.

 Premium Refund at Death.
-This benefit pays to your estate any premiums you paid minus any benefits the company paid.
-To get the refund, you must have paid premiums for a certain number of years.
-Also, some companies refund premiums only if the policyholder dies before a certain age, usually 65 or 75.
+When you die, this benefit pays to your estate any premiums you paid, generally reduced by any benefits the company paid.
+Some provisions refund premiums only if the policyholder dies before a certain age, usually 65 or 75 and some refund only upon the second death of a couple.

 Downgrades.
 While it may not always appear in the contract, most insurers let you reduce your coverage if you have trouble paying the premium.
 When you downgrade your policy, it covers less and/or has lower benefits and you’ll pay a lower premium.
 Downgrading may let you keep your policy instead of dropping it.